Thank you for subscribing

 Toothpaste tablets

 Forget folding up your toothpaste tube to try and squeeze out every last bit of toothpaste; toothpaste tablets are the latest eco alternative.
 These are a plastic free, zero-waste toothpaste solution and are made from simple, certified organic ingredients.
-As well as being eco-friendly, they’re also a healthier alternative, as they’re free from the chemical nasties often found in regular toothpastes, such as preservatives, fillers, aluminium and harsh chemicals like triclosan and SLS.
 They’re also a great option to take camping or travelling.
+Alternatively, some councils and dentists will accept used dental care products like toothpaste tubes and brushes to be recycled - visit TerraCycle to find a drop off point near you.

 Bamboo toothbrushes

-While you’re at it, you may as well ditch the plastic toothbrush and opt for a bamboo brush instead.
-Aussies dispose of 30 million toothbrushes every year, which ultimately end up in landfill.
-Bamboo is technically a grass and it is one of the fastest-growing plants on earth so as well as being an eco-friendly plastic alternative, it is also sustainable (it is low maintenance and regenerates itself naturally, requiring little rain) and does not contribute to deforestation.
-If you're not on board the bamboo train, make a better choice by opting for toothbrushes made from recycled plastic.
+Bamboo toothbrushes are widely available in supermarkets and chemists.
+Bamboo is technically a grass and it is one of the fastest-growing plants on Earth.
+As well as being an eco-friendly plastic alternative, it is also sustainable (it is low maintenance and regenerates itself naturally, requiring little rain) and does not contribute to deforestation.
+You can also purchase toothbrushes made of recycled plastic.

 Glass soap and detergent bottles

 Say goodbye to single-use plastic dishwashing liqud bottles.
-Many supermarkets, including IGA, now offer refill-and-go glass bottles for dishwashing detergent, handwash and even hand sanitiser.
-Alternatively, if you keep forgetting to BYO bottle, subscription-based services such as Unpackaged Eco deliver glass bottle starter kits and refill cans straight to your door, or Zero Co, whose cleaning product dispensers and refill pouches are made from recycled ocean-waste plastic.
-Single Use Ain't Sexy is another eco innovator, delivering reusable glass pump bottles and foaming hand soap tablets to which you just add water.
+Many supermarkets and specialty stores now offer refill-and-go glass bottles for dishwashing detergent, handwash and even hand sanitiser.
+Alternatively, if you keep forgetting to BYO bottle, subscription-based services exist that can deliver glass bottle starter kits and refill cans straight to your door.

 Boxed washing powder